Hangar

 Please look at what Ben Supnik says which datarefs to use:

-• More recent datarefs are usually better;
+when possible; - More recent datarefs are usually better;

-• Use the most useful dataref you can find.
+- Use the most useful dataref you can find.

 In the same article it is also mentioned that the commands are more preferable than datarefs.
 So I would recommend starting with the commands.
 But, unfortunately, there are many cases where the commands won’t work.
 Often cockpit manipulators are not assigned to the commands which mean that when you press the hot key, the action will be transmitted, and when you click the mouse on the corresponding manipulator in the virtual cockpit, nothing happens.
 However, for example, in the default Baron B58 3D manipulators of the starter switches will call Ignition command and respectively transmission through the command will work here.